-As of 2021, the Town of Castle Rock became a new entitlement jurisdiction, and the Town is in the process of planning the development of its' Analysis of Impediments to Fair Housing Choice (AI) and has not yet developed the assessment.
-Castle Rock will provide an assessment to fair housing in the Town in the upcoming AFH Equity Plan that was noticed by HUD on February 9, 2023.
+As a new entitlement jurisdiction, the Town of Castle Rock is in the process of planning the development of its' Analysis of Impediments to Fair Housing Choice (AI) and has not yet developed the assessment.
+Castle Rock is planning to wait for guidance for the upcoming AFH Equity Plan that was noticed by HUD on February 9, 2023.
 This Equity Plan will provide a fair housing analysis, goals and strategy as well as community engagement.
 The Equity Plan will answer questions on demographics, segregation and integration, racially/ethnically concentrated areas of poverty (R/ECAP), access to community assets, access to affordable housing opportunities, access to homeownership and economic opportunity, and local/state policies and practices that impact fair housing in Castle Rock.